revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>
   <blockquote>

- - In python we can use `sub()` and `subn()` methods are used to search and replace a string.
+ - In python, we can use `sub()` and `subn()` methods to search and replace a string.
- - Using these methods we can replace one or more occurrences of a regex pattern in the target string with the given string.
+ - Using these methods, we can replace one or more occurrences of a regex pattern in the target string with the given string.
- - We have some regex replacement operations also these are,
+ - We have some regex replacement operations,

- 1.`re.sub(paatern,replacement,string)` - this operation used to find and replaces the **all** occurrences of pattern.
+ 1.`re.sub(paatern,replacement,string)` - this operation is used to find and replace the **all** occurrences of pattern.

- 2.`re.sub(pattern,replacement,string,count=1)` - this operation used to find and replaces only the **first** occurrences of pattern.
+ 2.`re.sub(pattern,replacement,string,count=1)` - this operation is used to find and replace only the **first** occurrences of pattern.

- 3.`re.sub(pattern,replacement,string,count=n)` - this operation used to find and replaces the **first n** occurrences of pattern.
+ 3.`re.sub(pattern,replacement,string,count=n)` - this operation is used to find and replace the **first n** occurrences of pattern.

 </blockquote>